AliceO2Group/WebUi/InfoLogger/README.md

 ### Docker development

-The development and test docker image will take up about 1.35 GB, about 50% of that is due to puppeteer's chromium requirement, the same reason why Electron apps are so big.
+The development image is approx. 500MB and the test image is approx 1.5GB, about 50% of that is due to puppeteer's chromium requirement.

 `database` and `simulator` are behind Compose profiles, so they only start when you ask for them.
 Rather than typing `--profile` flags by hand, use one of: